nysamnang/react-native-raw-bottom-sheet/README.md

 ## Note

-- Always set `ref` to `RBSheet` and call each method by using `this.RBSheet.methodName()` like example above.
 - If you combind `RBSheet` with <a href="https://github.com/kmagiera/react-native-gesture-handler" target="_blank">react-native-gesture-handler</a>, the components inside RBSheet will not fire onPress event on Android [#37](https://github.com/nysamnang/react-native-raw-bottom-sheet/issues/37).
 - The demo source codes are in `example folder`.

-## Give me a Star

-If you think this project is helpful just give me a ⭐️ Star is enough because i don't drink coffee :D

 ## License